 We know that single payer technically works in America because of the single payer systems we already have like Medicaid and Medicare, whether they currently work better than the private health insurance market and whether of not that would change depending upon how we implemented single payer is another more complex debate.

-Certainly single payer would have to come with it’s own set of healthcare reforms that help ensure that the healthcare industry could still be as innovated and effective as it is today.
-Comparing what a single payer solution for America would be to other single payer systems or even to our own single payer systems can only give us small clues as to what the actual outcome would be like.
+A single payer system would have to come with its own set of health care reforms that help ensure that the healthcare industry could still be as innovated and effective as it is today.
+Comparing what a single payer solution for America would be to other single payer systems or even to our single payer systems can only give us small clues as to what the actual outcome would be like.
 One of the best ways to look at how single payer would work is to look at previously proposed single payer legislation like the 2009 “Medicare-for-all” bill.

 What is Medicare For All?

-Under a Medicare-for-all type of single-payer system, all Americans would be covered for all medically necessary services: doctors, hospitals, preventive care, long-term care, mental health services, reproductive health care, dental, vision, prescription drug, and medical supply costs.
-Patients would retain free choice of doctor and hospital, and doctors would regain autonomy over patient care.
+Under a Medicare-for-all type of single payer system, all Americans would be covered for all medically necessary services: doctors, hospitals, preventive care, long-term care, mental health services, reproductive health care, dental, vision, prescription drug, and medical supply costs.
+Patients would retain a free choice of doctor and hospital, and doctors would regain autonomy over patient care.